Learn more about virtual mentoring and why it is the most effective and lucrative way to organize and run internal employee mentoring programs.

 Investing in improving existing employees' skill set through core skills development can help companies ensure that their workforce performs as needed to keep their daily operations running smoothly.
 Furthermore, such programs can help companies achieve long-term cost savings as the cost of replacing and hiring a new employee is far more than the cost of retaining an employee.

-Therefore, developing the existing workforce can help companies save money in the long run.
+Therefore, developing the existing workforce can help companies save money in the long run and so this makes this one of the most important advantages of staff development.
 Besides, training the employees who are already familiar with the culture and who feel a sense of belongingness with the company can receive a tremendous motivational boost through employee development programs.

 How To Create A High-Impact Employee Development Program?